 Reality: The SAT is primarily a college entrance exam; however, it has been marketed as an IQ test by its creator.
 Also, some high IQ societies, such as Mensa, once used high scores as a way to accept new members.
 On top of that, the original name of the test (Scholastic Aptitude Test) gave credence to this belief.

-The intended goals have remained the same; however, its outcome, name and test formats haved changed.
+The intended goals have remained the same; however, its outcome, name and test formats have changed.

 Myth #2: SAT doesn’t discriminate

 Reality: Despite its noble purpose, the test has been criticized for being biased.
-This bias can be traced to its initial use in 1901 when it was given to 973 prep school students from three states (New York, New Jersey, and Pennsylvania) who were applying to Columbia University.
-Although the test would later be given to other groups of students in the coming years, some contend that the the SAT used standards reflectinng a high socio-economic group.
+This accusation can be traced to its initial use in 1901 when it was given to 973 prep school students from three states (New York, New Jersey, and Pennsylvania) who were applying to Columbia University.
+Although the test would later be given to other groups of students in the coming years, some contend that the SAT used standards reflecting a high socioeconomic group.

-Even today, cultural and gender bias has been charged against the test.
-And, in most cases, those who do well on the SAT are often coming from the higher end of the socio-economic spectrum.
+Even today, cultural and gender bias has been leveled at the test.
+And, in most cases, those who do well on the SAT are often coming from the higher end of the socioeconomic spectrum.

 Also, as many SAT prep tutors and instructors have pointed out, the test favored those with well-educated parents with professional degrees.
-Access to educational material, magazines and professional journals (especially medical and engineering journals) have played a big part in it, as well.
-Also, many of them came from high-income families.
+Access to educational material, magazines and professional journals (especially medical and engineering journals) have played a big part in it, too..

-Reality: There is some correlations (although not proven) that those who do extremely well on the SAT will have a successful first year of college as opposed to those who have lower scores.
+Reality: There is correlation (although not proven) that those who do extremely well on the SAT will have a successful first year of college as opposed to those who have lower scores.
 However, this is not true for the remaining college years.

-Perelaman and the National Council of Teachers of English lambasted the 25 minute test.
+Perelaman and the National Council of Teachers of English lambasted the 25-minute portion of the writing exam.
 Furthermore, they feared it would force teachers to instruct students to write long formulaic and wordy essays rather than tight, concise and focused ones.